adamduval/notes/python.md

 ### set

-- a built in data type
+- built in data type
 - unordered, unchangeable and do not allow duplicate values

+### string

+- built in data type
+- string are immutable
+- an array of unique characters
+- python does not have characters, a character is a string with a length of one

 ### dunder variables